rlridenour/jekyll-blog/intro.md

 * Explain relativism.
 How can relativism about truth be inconsistent?
 * Explain and evaluate the primary argument for moral relativism.

+### 10/20 ###

+* According to Peirce, what mistakes do Descartes and Kant make?
+* What is our epistemological goal, according to Peirce?
+* Explain Peirce's four methods of fixing belief.
+* Explain and evaluate the three major theories of truth.
+* Explain the difference between James and Peirce on truth.

+### 10/22 ###

+* What are Descartes' three arguments for dualism.
+Explain the best one.
+* What is the most significant problem for dualism?
+How did dualists after Descartes respond?
+* What is Leibniz's Law?
+* What are the weaknesses of materialism?

 <!-- # Sample Questions # -->

 <!-- 1.
 Which of the following, if successful, would be the best objection to the Ontological Argument?  -->